clearmatics/zeth/README.md

 cd build
 cmake ..
 ## (optional) Run the tests
-make check # Builds and run the tests (once the tests are built once, calling "make test" suffices to execute them)
+make check # Builds and run the tests (once the tests are built, calling "make test" suffices to execute them)
 ## Compile
 make